matthewsides/Mathematics/README.md

 ### (0.0) Introduction

-This repository pertains information relating to  mathematical methodologies, ideology's and answers to specified questions.
+This repository documents information relating to  mathematical methodologies, ideology's and questions that have been defined, answered and documented.

-## Table Of Contents

 ### (0.1) How to calculate the greatest common divisor and-least common-multiple of a given pair of numbers?